justlark/fanjam/README.md

 ### Running Linters

-Use `just check-server` and `just check-client` to run static analysis for the backend and frontend respectively.
+Use `just check-server` and `just check-client` to run type checkers and static analysis for the backend and frontend respectively.

-Static analysis is also run in CI.
+Linters are also run in CI.

 ### Running Tests